 Don’t underestimate the power of connecting with your current network.
 These are the people who are most likely to do business with you themselves or refer someone your way.
 To begin growing your referral network, click the My Network option at the top of your screen.

-Pro-tip: You’ll see an option to Add Personal Contacts on the right side of your screen.
+Pro-tip: You’ll see an option to Add Personal Contacts on the left side of your screen.
 Type your primary email address here and choose Continue.
 This will scan your email address book and tell you who is on LinkedIn from that list.
 Once you’ve scanned through the list, choose Add Connections on the top left.
 This will send them invites to connect with you!

 Once these people are connected with you, they’ll see your updates on LinkedIn.
 It’s advised that you post relevant, industry-related content every 2-3 business days to keep this audience engaged with you and your business.